 Fredrik Bond, Tim Burton, Alfonso Cuarón, Shawn Levy, Sam Raimi, Rupert Sanders, and Chris Weitz were considered to direct this movie.

-In the third instalment of the franchise (Pirates of the Caribbean: At World's End (2007)), when the Chinese ship goes over the waterfall when they were searching for Jack in Davy Jones' locker, the screen goes black and you can hear a voice say "Dead Men Tell No Tales", which is the title for this movie.
+In the third installment of the franchise (Pirates of the Caribbean: At World's End (2007)), when the Chinese ship goes over the waterfall when they were searching for Jack in Davy Jones' locker, the screen goes black and you can hear a voice say "Dead Men Tell No Tales", which is the title for this movie.

-The film was originally set to release on July 7, 2017.
-An earlier installment in the series Pirates of the Caribbean: Dead Man's Chest (2006) was also released on this date eleven years prior.
+This movie was originally set to release on July 7, 2017.
+An earlier installment in the franchise, Pirates of the Caribbean: Dead Man's Chest (2006), was also released on this date eleven years prior.
 The release date has since been changed to May 26, 2017.

-The pool company in charge of the pools at the movie studio where Pirates was filmed had a staff member on site full time to service the two pools that were used for filming.
-These pools are located at Movie World on the Gold Coast, Queensland Australia.
+The company in charge of the pools at the movie studio where this movie was filmed had a staff member on site full time to service the two pools that were used for filming.
+These pools are located at Movie World on the Gold Coast, Queensland, Australia.
 They are several million liters in capacity and needed to be serviced regularly due to the debris and props that were used in the water.
 The company is called Poolwerx Movie Services and the senior pool tech's name is Ian Jenkins.

-This would be the second film in the series to be shot digitally.
+This was the second movie in the franchise to be shot digitally.
 The first one was Pirates of the Caribbean: On Stranger Tides (2011).

 Orlando Bloom and Adam Brown appeared in The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).

-Part of the advertising campaign for the film is the tagline: "All Pirates Must Die".
-This is a play on the line "all men must die" from Game of Thrones (2011), which is a phrase spoken by various religious and political groups in Essos, invoking the idea that no one is invincible, and we will all head to our graves one day.
+Part of the advertising campaign for this movie was the tagline: "All Pirates Must Die".
+This was a play on the line "all men must die" from Game of Thrones (2011), which was a phrase spoken by various religious and political groups in Essos, invoking the idea that no one is invincible, and we will all head to our graves one day.